mkuklis/bitcoin-reader/README.md

-# bitcoin-reader (WIP)
+# btcreader (WIP)

-bitcoin-reader is an attempt to aggregate bitcoin prices from various markets and share them via socket.io.
+btcreader is an attempt to aggregate bitcoin prices from various markets and share them via socket.io.

 ## Install

-    $ npm install bitcoin-reader
+    $ npm install -g btcreader

+## Run

+     $ btcreader

+By default btcreader will run on port 8080.

 ## Supported Markets